quixai/Azure-iot-hub-quix-bridge/README.md

 ## Code walkthrough

+### Connection to Quix
 In this code snippet, the service connects to the Kafka topic in Quix.
-### Connection to Quix
+Use the Library page in the Quix portal to generate this code for a particular topic in your workspace.
 ```csharp
  // Create a client factory.
 Factory helps you create StreamingClient (see below) a little bit easier
 var client = new Quix.Sdk.Streaming.StreamingClient(